taeewonnn/tp/docs/DeveloperGuide.md

 ### Add a participant to an event

-**Use Case: UC07 - Add a participant to an event**
+**Use Case: UC07 - Add a participant to a selected event**

 **Actor:** User

 **Preconditions:**
-User has added one or more contacts to the global contact list.
+User has added one or more contacts to the global participant list.

 **Guarantees:**
-A successful addition adds a participant from the global list to the selected event.
+A successful addition adds a participant from the global participant list to the selected event.

 **MSS:**
 1. User inputs the index of participant to be added.